Hi my name is Debbie,

 You know I’m going to be honest, I’ve always wondered why rhymes?
 Coincidentally enough (or not) today for the first time, I felt the Lord speak to my heart about that with the words, child like faith.
 Hmm, interesting because rhymes are often associated with children.
 We start out with nursery rhymes and Dr. Seuss then we grow up.
 We leave the rhymes behind.
 But God calls us to have a child like faith.
 Child like faith is simple, complete, unpretentious.
 The beauty is in the simplicity of the faith or in the simple articulation of the words of the nursery rhyme.
 So now maybe the reason for these adult rhymes makes more sense as well.

 If you are up to reading a few rhymes filled with reason, then this is the place for you.
 I would be honored if you would join me.
 Oh and if you are of another faith or of no faith at all, thank you for reading to the end.
 I do have writings that don’t mention the Lord specifically by name, they are about creation and life in general, they will be in the Category labeled Just For You at the bottom.

 Lastly, you can find My Rhyme N Reason on Pinterest, Instagram and Facebook.
 You can find me personally on Pinterest, Instagram and Twitter@debbie_hazard.
-My Twitter account has additional smaller tweetable rhymes that most likely will not be posted on the blog.
+My Twitter account will have additional smaller tweetable rhymes that most likely will not be posted on the blog.